-- (1) At the request of a spouse, the data of a marital property contract shall be entered in the marital property register. - (2) If spouses change a proprietary relationship applied with respect to them pursuant to § 24 of this Act or terminate a proprietary relationship, the changes shall have legal effect with regard to a third person only if the changes have been entered in the marital property register as a marital property contract or the third person was aware of the existence of the marital property contract. - (3) Subsections (1) and (2) of this section apply also if the spouses terminate or amend a marital property contract or an order concerning proprietary relations entered in the marital property register on the basis of a court judgement. - (4) The marital property register shall be maintained pursuant to the procedure provided for in the Marital Property Register Act.
+(1) Any changes in a proprietary relationship made on the basis of a marital property contract shall be entered in the marital property register.

+(2) If spouses change a proprietary relationship applied with respect to them pursuant to § 24 of this Act or terminate a proprietary relationship, the changes shall have legal effect with regard to a third person only if the changes have been entered in the marital property register as a marital property contract or the third person was aware of the existence of the marital property contract.

+(3) Subsections (1) and (2) of this section apply also if the spouses terminate or amend a marital property contract or an order concerning proprietary relations entered in the marital property register on the basis of a court judgment.

+(4) The marital property register shall be maintained pursuant to the procedure provided for in the Marital Property Register Act.